aayoung38/arias/README.md

 # arias
 Repository for the Arias music generation project.
+This project represents some of my more recent work to build my knowledge base around using C++ to interact with musical instruments in realtime.

 Build: